Lenny Henry: Honours

 Henry was appointed a Commander of the Order of the British Empire (CBE) in the 1999 New Year Honours.
 He received the Lifetime Achievement Award at the British Comedy Awards in 2003.
 He was knighted in the Queen's 2015 Birthday Honours for services to drama and charity.
-In July 2016, Henry became the chancellor of Birmingham City University citing his passion to give life changing opportunities to young people from a wide range of backgrounds.
+In July 2016, Henry became the chancellor of Birmingham City University, citing his passion to give life changing opportunities to young people from a wide range of backgrounds.
+In February 2024, Henry announced that he would step down from the role of Chancellor by the end of the year.
 Henry has also been listed in the Powerlist of the 100 most influential Black Britons, including ranking fourth in 2016.

 In 2016, Henry was made a fellow of the Royal Television Society.
-Henry was awarded the BAFTA Television: Special Award, the Alan Clarke Award for Outstanding Contribution to TV, in 2016.
+Henry was awarded the Alan Clarke Award at the BAFTA TV Awards.
 Also in 2016, Henry was awarded an honorary doctorate from Nottingham Trent University in recognition of his significant contribution to British comedy and drama, along with his achievements in international charity work.

+In 2022, Henry won the Special Recognition award at the 27th National Television Awards.

+In 2025, he was made a Freeman of the City of London.

+In 2025, Henry was awarded an honorary degree of Doctor of Literature Honoris Causa of the University of London by Royal Holloway.